gourabdg47/gourabdg47.github.io/_posts/2025-04-08-incident-response.md

 	- *Are they insider threat, a hacktivist, a criminal organization or a nation-state APT ?*

 ---
 #### Root Cause Analysis
 A systematic process to identify the initial source of the incident and how to prevent if from occurring again.
 1. **Define the scope of the incident**
 2. **Determine the casual relationships**
 3. **Identify  an effective solution**
 4. **Implement & track the solution**

 ---
+#### Digital  Forensic Procedures
+It is a systematic process of investigating and analyzing digital devices and data to uncover evidence for legal purpose, often in the context of criminal investigations or legal disputes.
+###### Phases:
+1. **Identification**: Ensuring the safety of the scene by preventing and evidence contamination and determining the scope of the evidence to be collected.
+2. **Collection**: Must have proper authorization before collecting the evidence.
+	- *Following the order of volatility*: Sequence in which a data source should be collected and preserved based of there susceptibility to modification or loss
+		1.  **Collect data from system's memory**
+		2. **Capture data from system state**
+		3. **Collect data from storage devices**
+		4. **Capture network traffic and logs**
+		5. **Collect remotely stored or archived data**
+	- *Preserving the chain of custody*: This is documented and verifiable record that tracks the handling, transfer and preservation of digital evidence from the moment it's collected until itis presented in a court of law
+3. **Analysis**: Systematically scrutinizing the data to uncover relevant information, such as potential signs of criminal activities, hidden files, time stamps and user interactions
+4. **Reporting** : Documenting the findings, processing and the methodologies used during a digital forensic investigation.

+**Legal Hold**: Formal notification that instructs employees to preserve all potential relevant electronic data, documents and records.

+---